Tai Chi and Chi Kung

 Tai Chi/Chi Kung Schedule

-The class will be taught each week on Tuesday and Saturday.
+The class will be taught each week on Saturday.
 Every 6 weeks there will be a one week break and then

 classes will resume for another 6 weeks.